jaypatel011/genai-bootcamp/Readme.md

 # Azure OpenAI Chatbot

-A simple chatbot implementation using Azure OpenAI and Gradio interface.
+A simple chatbot implementation using Azure OpenAI and Streamlit interface.

 ## Prerequisites Installation